HibaBenAribi/Emimr/README.md

 The case study result are availbul in the manuscript.

+# Result

+The genetic specific data will be automatically exported in the  working directory folder as 4 txt files:

+- The gene expression profile : p value and LogFC

+- If the gene is : overexpressed , underexpressed or not differentially expressed.

+- List of the  CpG sites that are methylated in the gene specific promoter with supplementary data mainly the B value , DMR (differential methylation or not ), and  the relation to Cpg island

+- List of miRNAs that target the gene in healthy condition

+- Are these miRNA expressed in disease group or not ( the user need to search for each miRNA separately ).

 # Data result interpretation

 The significance of the output data are  available in :